xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Jan.
+30, 2023
+   * Complete Activity 1.3.3 and Preview Activity 1.4.1.
+   * Start to work on Week 3 Assignment in WileyPLUS.

+ * Jan.
 23 - Jan.
 29, 2023
    * Complete Activity 1.3.3.
    * Complete Week 2 Assignment in WileyPLUS if you have not done so.
 If you need extra attempts, please let me know.
 If you there are questions that you got stuck, please reach out to me.